Radiation processing is a controlled application of energy of short wave length

 No. Like any other food treatment, radiation processing cannot reverse the spoilage process and make food good.
 A food that looks smells and tastes bad cannot be saved by any treatment including radiation processing.

-No. It is impossible for a “melt down” to occur in a gamma irradiator.
-A radiation facility cannot explode due to Cobalt-60.
-Also no environmental contamination due to leakage of radioactivity can occur because the radioisotope is doubly encapsulated in stainless steel tubes.
+No. It is impossible for a 'melt down' to occur in an accident at a gamma irradiation facility.
+A radiation facility cannot explode due to Cobalt-60, it is a non-fissile radioisotope.
+The question of contamination of the environment can not not take place or endanger people living nearby.
+Also environmental contamination due to leakage of radioactivity can not occur because the radioisotope is doubly encapsulated in stainless steel tubes.

 No. Cobalt-60, which is used as the source of radiation energy, decays over many years to non-radioactive Nickel.
 When the radioactivity falls to a low level, the source pencils are returned to the supplier, who has the option of safely storing them or process further for eventual disposal.